ZhakalenDk/SonnieTheBot/README.md

 Because he's based on a teacher he has some features directly linked to the teacher (_In a way his behavior is related to the teachers_).
 This means that Sonnie has some hidden "_commands_" that triggers when writing specific words or sentences.
 In the beginning he was supposed to only link Facebook and Discord, as we had some people in the class, who was not on Facebook.
 Now he has a lot more features than that.
+Sonnie, for example, loves programming and hates network.
+Try asking him about it ;)

 ## Features